Rolls-Royce Doctoral Student Fellowship Program

 Applications are limited to new incoming Ph.D. students or current outstanding MS students interested in pursuing a PhD.
 Students should have strong academic credentials and aptitude for research, as evidenced by performance in coursework, research experience, and letters of support.
 Financial need is not a criterion used in the evaluation of nominations.
 While selected students will be encouraged to interact with Rolls-Royce Research Centers worldwide, a significant portion of award-relevant research will be performed at Virginia Tech.

-- Interested students should apply on-line to the VT Graduate School.
+- Interested students should apply online to the Virginia Tech Graduate School.
 The application should clearly state the student’s interest in being considered for a Rolls-Royce Doctoral Student Fellowship.

-- Interested students should also email their resume and a copy of their unofficial transcripts to Catherine Amelink, Director of Graduate Programs and Assessment, at email@example.com.
+- Interested students should also email their resume and a copy of their unofficial transcripts to Changmin Son, Rolls-Royce Commonwealth Professor, at email@example.com.
 The subject line of the email should be Rolls-Royce Doctoral Student Fellowship.

-Submission Deadlines: The application deadline for 2016/17 is March 15, 2016.
-Nominated students should be new graduate students able to start Fall 2016.
+Submission Deadlines: The application deadline typically falls in March.
+Nominated students should be new graduate students able to start in the fall semester.